pbhupen01/android-architecture/README.md

 ### Model View Presenter
 In MVC Activity (controller) was coupled with View.
 MVP takes care of this situation.
 It separates out Controller  in a different class (Presenter) out of the Activity making Activity only a View.
-This helps in Controller testable.
+This helps in making Controller testable.